ligurio/awesome-ttygames/README.md

 ### [pacman](http://freshmeat.sourceforge.net/projects/asciipacman/)

-ASCII Pacman is a simple clone of the Pacman game.
-It features color and animation using only the curses library.
+is a clone of Pacman game.

 ### [pacman](https://sites.google.com/site/doctormike/pacman.html)

 [![asciicast](https://asciinema.org/a/34685.svg)](https://asciinema.org/a/34685)

-Pacman for Console.
+is a clone of Pacman.

 ### [pacman](http://antimirov.net/it/pacman/)

-A simple version of the famous pacman game written in Python.
+is a clone of Pacman game.

 **Play**: ```ssh pacman:pacman@antimirov.net```